XS09-dev/Friday-Night-Commanden/README.md

 flixet_shit.cmd
 git_shit.cmd
 ```
-After doing that you can compile the normal source and psych.
-I will eventually add a file for kade titled kade.cmd.
-Which installs all the kade shit.
+After doing that you can compile the normal source and psych than restart your pc.